Rustizx/BRP/README.md

 ## Archsoft (Teensy 3.2)
 Archsoft is the flight software used created for Arch(the flight computer onboard the model rocket).

 This was programmed in C++ using Platform IO.
-Two different libraries were created exclusively for Arch to make interfacing with it's features easier.
+Three different libraries were created exclusively for Arch to make interfacing with it's features easier.

 ## BoneApp (IOS)